Contact Us

 Phoenix, developed by Arize AI (an ML observability company), is an open-source toolkit for analyzing and troubleshooting LLM behavior in production environments.
 Unlike traditional evaluation frameworks, Phoenix focuses on observability and exploratory analysis rather than predefined metrics.

-You can use Phoenix to monitor deployed RAG or LLM systems, and then turn to frameworks like RAGAS or Giskard for deeper metric-level evaluation of identified issues.
+Phoenix can be used to monitor deployed RAG or LLM systems, and then turn to frameworks like RAGAS or Giskard for deeper metric-level evaluation of identified issues.

 Langfuse